Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 15 Juli 2025 20.00.33 UTC
+- WIB: Selasa, 15 Juli 2025 20.45.04 UTC
-- WITA: Selasa, 15 Juli 2025 21.00.33 UTC
+- WITA: Selasa, 15 Juli 2025 21.45.04 UTC
-- WIT: Selasa, 15 Juli 2025 22.00.33 UTC
+- WIT: Selasa, 15 Juli 2025 22.45.04 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: technology
+Kategori: nature